prisong97/prisong97.github.io/_posts/2021-07-05-sufficient_stats.md

 ## Solution

-To make this proof, we make use of the Fisher-Neyman Factorisation Theorem, i.e. Given a likelihood function $f(X \mid \theta)$, $T$ is a sufficient statistic for $\theta$ iff there exist non-negative functions $h$ and $g$ such that the likelihood can be factorised in the following manner:
+To make this proof, we make use of the Fisher-Neyman Factorisation (FN) Theorem, i.e. Given a likelihood function $f(X \mid \theta)$, $T$ is a sufficient statistic for $\theta$ iff there exist non-negative functions $h$ and $g$ such that the likelihood can be factorised in the following manner:

 $$